 - Make the Fault Seem Easy to Correct

 - Making People Glad to Do What You Want

 The chapter headlines may be juicy, but the content has no fat on it at all.
 The pace is brisk, entertaining and reasonable.
 No teach-the-world-to-sing rubbish, I’m glad to say!

-Sell Sell Sell it is not.
-But you shouldn’t be a schmoozer either.
+Sell, sell, sell this book is not.
+But as pointed out, emphatically, you shouldn’t be a schmoozer either. 😒

-Recording details of what has been said means you can use this information as a conversational anchor next time you communicate with your prospect or client.
+For example, remembering details of what has been said means you can use this information as a conversational anchor next time you communicate with a friend, prospect or client. ⚓👋